Skip to Content

 When it comes to gluten-free cake and baking, there are many types of flours people use.
 Almond, gram flour, oat, buckwheat and rice flour are just a few that come to mind.
 However, for this recipe I recommend using a self-raising blend.

-I used Dove’s Farm which contains xanthan gum already.
-I recommend using this one for best results as this is what the recipe has been tested with.
-Asda’s own self-raising blend is another one I’ve had good success with when baking gluten-free treats.
+I used Asda’s self-raising blend self-raising blend which contains xanthan gum already.
+If you can, I’d recommend using this one for best results as this is what the recipe has been tested with.

 How to make vegan gluten-free lemon drizzle cake